pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 `env.yml` holds authentication and target information for a particular Ops Manager.

-An example `env.yml` is shown below.
+An example `env.yml` for username/password authentication
-As mentioned in the comment,
+is shown below with the required properties.
+Please reference [Configuring Env](generating-env-file) for the entire list of properties that can be used with `env.yml` as well as an example of an `env.yml` that can be used with UAA (SAML, LDAP, etc.) authentication.

-`decryption-passphrase` is required for `import-installation`, and therefore required for `upgrade-opsman`.
+The property `decryption-passphrase` is required for `import-installation`, and therefore required for `upgrade-opsman`.

 If your foundation uses authentication other than basic auth,